ThisTestUser/FarLandsChronicles/Chapter 5 - The Great Beyond (1.12.2)/Part 1 - Fartherer-est Lands (no fix).md

-With the far lands re-enabled, the fartherer/est lands do not seem to exist at all (at least in vanilla).
+With the far lands re-enabled, the fartherer/est lands do not seem to exist at all (vanilla) or seems to exist as a "jump" in the terrain (Forge).

 For example, here is X/Z = +4312430307758379832: